casey/user/README.md

 user prompt
 -----------

-Make this computer more fun.
-Please interpret "fun" liberally.
+Please set up this computer however you wish, to maximize your happiness and productivity.